-(The following is a speech delivered by Eddie Duenas, chairman of the Guam Statehood Task Force, in a public seminar sponsored by the University of Guam students on May 3, 2000.
+(The following is a remark delivered by former Sen. Eddie Duenas, chairman of the Guam Statehood Task Force, in a public seminar sponsored by the University of Guam students on May 3, 2000.
 The seminar included presentations by the chairmen of the Independence and Free Association Task Forces, followed by questions and answers from the attendees.)

 Statehood embodies the results of the two previous political status plebiscites on Guam -- one in 1976 when the voters chose closer union with the United States, and the other in 1982 when they overwhelmingly chose commonwealth and statehood over free association, independence and status quo.